Code of Practice for Smart Working from British

 out the 20th century and jump straight from the 19th

-ineffective working practices.
+ineffective working practices!

-Changing the way government works in the UK
+Changing the way the UK government works

 Flexibility.co.uk has produced new guidance for